pfagurel/OpenCL-ConvexHull/README.md

 # OpenCL-ConvexHull

 This repository contains the implementation of MergeHullCPU and MergeHullGPUA algorithms, aswell as the port of https://timiskhakov.github.io/posts/computing-the-convex-hull-on-gpu QuickHull algorithm to OpenCL.

+# Graham Merge update
+Graham Merge is an alternative to the initial merge algorithm.
+It allows to remove the hypothesis that the points are initially sorted.
+For it to work, a small tweak has to be done to the JM algorithm in order to initially find the leftmost point.

 # Structure